 9. Paste in the Application ID and Application ID URI same value (this is the value Application ID from the Azure AD you created earlier and asked to keep handy).
 Azure AD Object ID can be left blank and will be filled automatically on save.

 10. User Name and Primary Email – Please note that this user must be of TYPE admin in the Egnyte Domain where you are connecting to, and should have the same email ID.
-It doesn’t have to be Microsoft organization email ID, as shown in an example below.
+It doesn’t have necessarily needed to be a Microsoft organization email ID, as shown in an example below.

 11. Save your changes.

 12. Now, your application user should be able to make API requests (make sure that all required permissions are provided).
 A System Administrator role will have the ability to make API Requests.
 So, ensure you click on “Assign Roles” and assign this user “System administer” permissions in the dialog.

 3. Setup Dynamics Resources